 U.S. Treasury bonds are generally believed to be of the highest credit quality, being backed by the full faith and credit of the U.S. government.
 On the other end of the credit spectrum are high yield (aka junk) bonds issued by low rated (BB and below) companies.
 Everything else equal, yields across the credit spectrum are generally highly correlated with rating.
 The higher the rating, the lower the yield and vice versa.
 This reflects the need for investors to be compensated for taking on the additional credit risk associated with lower-rated issuers.

-As interest rates have declined, particularly since the financial crisis, there has been an ongoing stretch for yield among income-oriented investors, leading to increasing amounts of investment dollars allocated to corporate bonds and the lower rated credit sectors.1 The benign market environment since the financial crisis has generally rewarded this strategy, but the more recent market turmoil has revealed this strategy’s weakness.
+As interest rates have declined, particularly since the financial crisis, there has been an ongoing stretch for yield among income-oriented investors, leading to increasing amounts of investment dollars allocated to corporate bonds and the lower rated credit sectors.1 The mostly benign market environment since the financial crisis has generally rewarded this strategy, but the more recent market turmoil in early 2020 revealed this strategy’s weakness.
 The results below present evidence of this outcome.

 Each fixed income ETF and a brief description of its sector representation is listed here in descending order of credit quality:

-We compiled monthly TRRs for each of these ETFs for the period October 2007 (the earliest point at which returns were available for all of the ETFs) to March 2020 and calculated how correlated those returns were with the returns for stocks.
-This period includes the financial crisis and resulting market crash, as well as the long recovery period we have enjoyed for most of the last ten years.
-Most recently, the stock market has corrected rather violently again as a result of the coronavirus pandemic.
-Therefore, we feel the period measured represents a full market cycle.
+We compiled monthly TRRs for each of these ETFs for the period October 2007 (the earliest point at which returns were available for all of the ETFs) to May 2021 and calculated how correlated those returns were with the returns for stocks.
+This period includes the financial crisis and resulting market crash, the long recovery period we enjoyed for most of the subsequent 12 years, and the 2020 bear market and recovery.
+Therefore, we feel the period measured represents more than a full market cycle.

 The correlations for the entire period are shown below:

 A positive percentage indicates positive correlation with stocks, and the larger the number, the greater the correlation.
 A negative number indicates that asset class actually moves in the opposite direction relative to stocks.
 The outcomes in the table are fairly intuitive.
-U.S. Treasuries, as the safe haven asset class, typically move in the opposite direction from stocks, deemed the riskiest of the asset classes we measured.
+U.S. Treasuries typically move in the opposite direction from stocks, deemed the riskiest of the asset classes we measured.
 Conversely, the high yield market moves directionally with stocks, which again seems intuitive since junk bonds represent the riskier end of the corporate debt market.

 Given the extremes of recent market volatility, we decided to take our analysis a step further.
 We wanted to see how these correlations might shift during periods when stocks were doing either really well or very poorly.
-During the same measurement period (May 2007-March 2020) we analyzed correlations for only those months where the equity market TRR exceeded +5% or was worse than -5%.
-There were 18 months of each during the period, and these are the resulting returns correlations for those 36 months:
+During the same measurement period (May 2007-May 2021) we analyzed correlations for only those months where the equity market TRR exceeded +5% or was worse than -5%.
+There were 23 months with a return exceeding 5% and 19 months with a return below -5% during the period, and these are the resulting returns correlations for those 42 months:

 The quest for yield is a natural one, but it comes with a cost.
 Many individuals have bonds in their portfolios, including municipals, which they believe will provide stability to the overall portfolio if/when stocks go through a correction phase.
 However, as any form of credit risk is introduced, correlation to stocks increases, sometimes dramatically.
 As fund managers have stretched to increase advertised yields on their bond portfolios, they have increasingly turned to various forms of credit risk.
 These risks include the aforementioned investment-grade and high yield corporate bonds, as well as leveraged bank loans, collateralized loan obligations (CLOs), and lower rated municipal credits.
 As our correlation study shows, the higher the credit risk, the more likely a bond will go down when stocks go down, potentially compounding the negative returns experienced during the correction phase.
 In other words, the diversification and risk-reducing benefits received from these types of bonds tend to decline materially or even disappear at the exact time they are needed the most.

 Even the investment grade market and municipal bonds are not much help during the most difficult market periods, as the chart below demonstrates.
-Exhibit 2 plots the year-to-date price performance of the five ETFs in our correlation study, plus IVV as proxy for the stock market.
-This is admittedly a very brief time period, but it is the environment we are dealing with today (evidenced by extreme volatility).
+Exhibit 2 plots the price performance of the five ETFs in our correlation study during the violent equity sell-off of the first quarter of 2020, with IVV included as a proxy for the stock market.
 As indicated earlier, bond prices move inversely relative to interest rates, but they don’t all move with equivalent magnitude.
 Further, if enough credit risk is added to a bond portfolio, this risk may partially or fully offset the benefits received from falling interest rates during extreme market events.

 Source: Blackrock, Portfolio Visualizer

-As has generally been the case in prior periods of volatility, using U.S. Treasury bonds to reduce risk has been an effective strategy during the most recent selloff in stocks.
-Interest rates are now at historical lows, which leads to the concern of how much lower rates can go and how much that might limit price upside for Treasuries going forward.
+As has generally been the case in prior periods of volatility, U.S. Treasuries did an excellent job of offsetting stock market risk during the most recent selloff in stocks.
+Interest rates remain near historical lows, which leads to the concern of how much lower rates can go and how much that might limit price upside for Treasuries going forward.
 While we do not forecast a particular future path for interest rates in the US, we do believe there is capacity for interest rates to move still lower than they are today.
-Several large, developed economies (Japan, Germany and France most notably) are issuing their debt at negative interest rates (That’s right, their creditors are paying them interest!), opening up the potential for rates in the US to follow a similar path.
+Several large, developed economies (Japan, Germany and France most notably) have issued significant amounts of debt at negative interest rates (That’s right, their creditors are paying them interest!), opening up the potential for rates in the US to follow a similar path.
 Only time will tell of course…